Advertisement

 Some women also may experience higher blood pressure when taking hormonal birth control pills.
 Birth control methods containing the hormone estrogen with or without the hormone progesterone can promote blood clotting as well.
 This can contribute to heart attack and stroke.
 (Keep in mind that smoking while using hormonal birth control is a double whammy that can increase your heart disease risk by 20 percent.)

-Several unique factors increase heart disease risk among black women as well.
-In fact, almost 50,000 black women die from cardiovascular disease each year and nearly half of all black women age 20 and older have some form of the condition.
+Several unique factors increase heart disease risk among Black women as well.
+In fact, almost 50,000 Black women die from cardiovascular disease each year and nearly half of all Black women age 20 and older have some form of the condition.
 Despite this, only one in five black women believes she’s actually at risk.
-(Learn more about the issues impacting black women's heart health.)
+(Learn more about the issues affecting black women's heart health.)

 Practice self-care